fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ### Canny Edge Detection <a name="canny"></a>

-Canny edge detection is then used to identify lines in the prepossed image.
+Canny edge detection is then used to identify lines in the preprocessed image.
 It detects strong edge (strong gradient) pixels above the high_threshold, and reject pixels below the low_threshold; pixels with values between the low_threshold and high_threshold will be included as long as they are connected to strong edges.

 RGB Image | Input (Gaussian Blur) Image | Output (Canny) Image :---:  | :---:  | :---: